netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 To deploy Citrix ADC with Istio using Helm charts, see [Deployment](../istio-integration/deploy-istio-adaptor-helm-chart.md).

-**Note**: _Citrix ADC deployed as Ingress gateway in multi cluster Istio service mesh works only with Citrix ADC CPXs acting as sidecars._
+**Note**: _Citrix ADC deployed as Ingress gateway in multi cluster Istio service mesh works only with Citrix ADC CPX instances acting as sidecars._

 ## Features